Back to Glossary

 Regularly update training data with new examples and edge cases

-How Sortio Uses Supervised Learning
+How Sortio handles Supervised Learning

 Frequently Asked Questions